omega-chain/upfile-builder/README.md

 const fileName = "IMG_1866.JPG"; //The file name Shown in the transaction

-// specify the transaction chunk size in bytes(size of each transaction if the file is more than chunk size) const chunkSize = 50 * 1024; //50KB const mimeType = "auto"; //Auto set of mimetype by the file extension
+// specify the transaction chunk size in bytes(size of each transaction if the file is more than chunk size)
+// the smaller chunks will increase the number of the transactions but it will provide a better streaming when downloading big files like videos, etc. const chunkSize = 50 * 1024; //50KB const mimeType = "auto"; //Auto set of mimetype by the file extension